 Take Exquisite Photos with the Camera in your Pocket

-I know you just started reading, but I’m going to ask that you close your eyes.
-Shut them tight and imagine a professional photographer for me.
-Try to picture the scene
+I know you just started reading, but I will ask that you close your eyes.
+Imagine a professional photographer for me.
+Try to picture the scene they’re in, the clothes they’re wearing, every detail you can muster about them.

-I’ll give you a minute.
+I’ll give you a moment.

 Am I right?